martinothamar/Mediator/README.md

 *Pipeline behaviors need to be added manually (including pre/post/exception behaviors).*

 For example implementations, see the [/samples](/samples) folder.
-See the [ASP.NET Core sample](/samples/ASPNET_CleanArchitecture) for a more real world setup.
+See the [ASP.NET Core clean architecture sample](/samples/ASPNET_Core_CleanArchitecture) for a more real world setup.

 ### 3.1.
 Message types